 Latest news

-Japan's Cabinet Office and the country's national marine research institution announced Monday that they had successfully retrieved mud believed to contain rare-earth elements from 6,000 meters beneath the Pacific Ocean near the remote island of Minamitorishima, Nikkei Asia reported.
-Chinese experts said the trial may, in the short term, bolster Japan's confidence in national security and resource preparedness, but the project's high costs and technical complexity mean its ability to provide sustained, large-scale rare-earth supplies on a sustainable basis will remain limited.
+Chinese experts said that the trial may bolster Japan's confidence in national security and resource preparedness in the short term, but the project's high costs and technical complexity mean its ability to provide sustained, large-scale rare-earth supplies on a sustainable basis will remain limited.

-On whether the project can significantly reduce reliance on Chinese rare earths, Chinese experts said its short-term effect will be limited.
+As to whether the project can significantly reduce reliance on Chinese rare earths, Chinese experts said that its short-term effect will be limited.
 An independent rare-earth industry analyst surnamed Wu told the Global Times that even if Japan's deep-sea rare-earth resources enter an initial development phase, they are likely to meet only a small share of domestic demand, carrying symbolic security value and serving mainly as "strategic insurance" and risk hedging, rather than functioning as a cost- and scale-competitive alternative to China's onshore rare-earth supply system, he said.

 Lin Boqiang, director of the China Center for Energy Economics Research at Xiamen University, told the Global Times that rare-earth resources are widely distributed globally, but the real bottleneck lies in refining and processing, where core technologies and the integrated industrial chain remain largely concentrated in China.
 Even if resources are available, building a complete alternative supply chain would take many years, making it difficult to reduce reliance on China in the short term.

-The JAMSTEC research ship Chikyu departed Shimizu Port in central Japan on January 12 and reached a trial mining site in Japan's exclusive economic zone near Minamitorishima on January 17.
-Operations began on Friday, with the first rare-earth slurry successfully pumped out early Sunday, according to Nikkei Asia.
+Chikyu departed Shimizu Port in central Japan on January 12 and reached a trial mining site in Japan's exclusive economic zone near Minamitorishima on January 17.
+Operations began on Friday, with the first rare-earth slurry successfully pumped out early on Sunday, according to Nikkei Asia.

 Previous surveys near Minamitorishima have identified at least six rare-earth elements at high concentrations contained in seabed mud, Nikkei Asia reported.

 Scientists will analyze the composition of the slurry, as well as data obtained from subsea monitoring devices, at research facilities after the ship returns to port in the next two weeks.
 Attempts will also be made to see if rare-earth elements can actually be refined from it.
-Following the mission's trial extraction, a large-scale one is planned in the Minamitorishima area in February 2027 to extract about 350 metric tons of mud per day, with the aim of examining the full process through to the separation and processing of rare earths, Nikkei Asia reported.
+Following the mission's trial extraction, a large-scale project is planned in the Minamitorishima area in February 2027 to extract about 350 metric tons of mud per day, with the aim of examining the full process through to the separation and processing of rare earths, Nikkei Asia reported.

-Wu noted that from an economic perspective, 6,000-meter-deep sea operations are extremely costly.
+Wu noted that from an economic perspective, sea operations at depths of 6,000 meters are extremely costly.
 Compared with the cost advantages of China's onshore rare-earth mining and initial processing, Japan's deep-sea rare earths, even if of higher grade, are unlikely to be price-competitive in the short term.